01-edu/public/subjects/cybersecurity/passive/README.md

 You are going here to create your first passive recognition tool, you have the choice of language, however your program will have to recognize the information entered (FULL NAME, IP, @login).

-For the case of the full name, it will have to recognize the entry:
+For the case of the full name, it will have to recognize the entry: "Last name" and "First name", and then look in the directories for the telephone number and the address.
-Last name First Name,
-then look in the directories for the telephone number and the address.

-If it is the ip address, your tool should display at least the city and the name of the internet service provider.
+If it is the IP address, your tool should display at least the city and the name of the internet service provider.

-If it is an username, your tool will have to check if this username is used in at least 5 known social networks.
+If it is a username, your tool will have to check if this username is used in at least 5 known social networks.

 The result should be stored in a result.txt file (result2.txt if the file already exists)